-Symantec is a trademark or a registered trademark of Symantec Corporation or its affiliates in the U.S. and other countries.
+Symantec, Symantec are trademarks or registered trademarks of Symantec Corporation or its affiliates in the U.S. and other countries.

-UNIX is a registered trademark of The Open Group in the United States and other countries.
+VMware is a registered trademark or trademark of VMware, Inc. in the United States and other jurisdictions.

-Windows is either a registered trademark or a trademark of Microsoft Corporation in the United States and/or other countries.
+Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.

-Windows Server is either a registered trademark or a trademark of Microsoft Corporation in the United States and/or other countries.
+Windows Server is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.